 To solve this problem, Fetch, a leading platform in the zero-party data space with unparalleled access and influence on omnichannel shopping behavior, is setting a new standard of marketing measurement to eliminate the uncertainty of previous methods.
-That new, more sophisticated methodology is called Verified Incremental
+That new, more sophisticated methodology is a KPMG-verified, test-and-control take on iROAS.

-Verified Incremental uses randomized holdouts—the most rigorous standard in the control vs. exposed methodology—and SKU-level data from billions of physical and digital receipts to track ad performance.
-Marketers can use Fetch’s Verified Incremental data to make smarter and more informed business decisions—such as whether new or lapsed users are driving a higher incremental return, or how to encourage more repeat purchases.
+Our methodology uses randomized holdouts—the most rigorous standard in the control vs. exposed methodology—and SKU-level data from billions of physical and digital receipts to track ad performance.
+Marketers can use Fetch’s methodology data to make smarter and more informed business decisions—such as whether new or lapsed users are driving a higher incremental return, or how to encourage more repeat purchases.

-To illustrate how Verified Incremental improves upon these marketing measurements, let’s examine the challenges presented by ROAS, iROAS and other traditional methodologies.
+To illustrate how Fetch’s test-and-control methodology improves upon these marketing measurements, let’s examine the challenges presented by ROAS, iROAS and other traditional methodologies.

 ROAS: Incomplete and misleading